codesforresearch/DeReLoS/README.md

 # DeReLoS

 The codes and pre-trained models are given for chest X-ray dataset The link for the dataset is given in the paper.
-We have also uploaded 100 test samples with their label in this repository.
+We have also uploaded 100 test samples with their labels in the test_data folder of this repository.

 The pre-trained models are in 'trained_models' folder.